deadsnakes/python3.3/Doc/library/time.rst

 .. function:: localtime([secs])

    Like :func:`gmtime` but converts to local time.
-If *secs* is not provided or :const:`None`, the current time as returned by :func:`time` is used.
+If *secs* is not provided or :const:`None`, the current time as returned by :func:`.time` is used.
 The dst flag is set to ``1`` when DST applies to the given time.